kittynode/kittynode/packages/README.md

 Kittynode is a command center for node operators.
-There is a README.md describing each package you'll find here in the monorepo.
-This document gives a high level architectural overview of Kittynode.
+This document gives a high level architectural overview.

 - [kittynode-core](https://github.com/kittynode/kittynode/tree/main/packages/core): Core library for Kittynode written in Rust.
 - [kittynode-cli](https://github.com/kittynode/kittynode/tree/main/packages/cli): A CLI frontend that binds to kittynode-core.